drakkan/sftpgo/docs/full-configuration.md

   sftpgo [command]

 Available Commands:
-  gen            A collection of useful generators help           Help about any command initprovider   Initialize and/or updates the configured data provider portable       Serve a single directory/account revertprovider Revert the configured data provider to a previous version serve          Start the SFTPGo service smtptest       Test the SMTP configuration
+  acme           Obtain TLS certificates from ACME-based CAs like Let's Encrypt gen            A collection of useful generators help           Help about any command initprovider   Initialize and/or updates the configured data provider portable       Serve a single directory/account resetprovider  Reset the configured provider, any data will be lost revertprovider Revert the configured data provider to a previous version serve          Start the SFTPGo service smtptest       Test the SMTP configuration